 Having someone in your corner cheering and encouraging you can make a world of difference.
 If you don’t have anyone in your family to fill this role, expand your circle.

 Look for a co-worker, fellow parishioner at your church, or even a mommy (or daddy) friend at school or playgroup.

 Be sure to check in with them often so they can advise you, help you make tough decisions, and walk with you through hard times.

 4. Budget, Budget, Budget

 The thought of living on a budget and tracking every dollar you spend can seem incredibly daunting.
-Trust me when I tell you that a budget is your most important tool for taking control of your finances.
+But your budget is your most important tool for taking control of your finances.

-I know it can feel stifling and restrictive, but I promise you, it is not.
+Many think having a budget is stifling and restrictive, but I promise you, it is not.
 A budget offers you control.
-Control over how you spend (and save) your money, instead of your money controlling you.
+Control over how you spend (and save) your money – instead of your money controlling you.

 A budget allows you to tell your money where to go.
 It allows you to give it an assignment each month instead of blindly spending with no direction.
 And here’s the thing….YOU get to decide what to put in your budget.